people-post/pp-api/README.md

 # pp-api
-APIs used by pp-app and open to third parties for alternative app developments.
+APIs used by pp-app.
+Open to third parties for alternative app developments.